ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ![Google Trends, Germany, last 12 month][33]
 (Source: [Google Trends, Germany, last 12 month][35])

+> (?)
+Interest over time
+>
+> Numbers represent search interest relative to the highest point on the chart for the given region and time.
+A value of 100 is the peak popularity for the term.
+A value of 50 means that the term is half as popular.
+A score of 0 means that there was not enough data for this term.

 In 2018 over 20.000 developer were asked which frontend framework they use or had heard of.
 A look at the results shows Angular on place three after React and Vue.

 ![stateofjs.com - 2018, Overall Front-end Frameworks results][37]